bulum.utils.datetime_functions module

 - Returns:

-List of date strings in YYYY-MM-DD format.
+Date strings in YYYY-MM-DD format.
+Type depends on

 Examples

->>> standardize_datestring_format(["25/12/2023", "26/12/2023"]) ['2023-12-25', '2023-12-26']
+>>> standardize_datestring_format(["25/12/2023", "26/12/2023"]) ['2023-12-25', '2023-12-26'] >>> standardize_datestring_format(["25/12/2023"], as_index=True) Index(['2023-12-25'], dtype='object')

-- to_np_datetimes64d(values: list[str], date_fmt: str = '%Y-%m-%d', *, check_length: bool = True) ndarray[tuple[Any, ...], dtype[datetime64]]
+- to_np_datetimes64d(values: list[str], date_fmt: str = '%Y-%m-%d', *, mode: Literal['generate', 'parse'] = 'generate', check_dates: bool | Literal['warn', 'strict'] = 'warn') ndarray[tuple[Any, ...], dtype[datetime64]]

 Convert a list of date strings to numpy datetime64[D] array.